microsoft/azure-spring-apps-training/03-configure-monitoring/README.md

 [Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/get-started-portal/) is part of [Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/), which is well-integrated into Azure Spring Cloud, and which we will also use for metrics monitoring.

-Having completed the setup in Section 00, you should have a Log Analytics workspace named `sclab-la-<unique string>`.
+Having completed the setup in [Section 00](../00-setup-your-environment/README.md), you should have a Log Analytics workspace named `sclab-la-<unique string>` in your resource group for this workshop.
 We must now configure our Azure Spring Cloud instance to send its data to this workspace.

 - Go to the "Overview" page of your Azure Spring Cloud instance, and select "Diagnostic settings" in the "Monitoring" section of the navigation pane.
 - Delete any diagnostic settings you may see there.